hyperledger/aries-rfcs/concepts/0017-attachments/README.md

 ### Signing attachments

 In some cases it may be desirable to sign an attachment in addition to or instead of signing the message as a whole.
-Consider a home-buying protocol; the home inspection needs to be signed even when it is removed from a messaging context.
+Consider a home-buying protocol; the home inspection needs to be signed even when it is removed from a messaging flow.

-Embedded and appended attachments support this by replacing the `data.base64` field with a [`~sig` decorator](../../features/0234-signature-decorator] inside the attachment descriptor.
-The decorator's `sig_data` field then encodes the bytes that are signed (along with a timestamp prefix):
+Embedded and appended attachments support this by replacing the `data.base64` field with a `sig` field that uses [JWS format](../../features/0234-signature-decorator], where the payload of the JWS is the data that would otherwise have been base64-encoded:

 ```jsonc
 {